-- 7. The President (or Senior Member) will have regard to the following and any other matters that appear relevant to determining the application: - when was the notice actually received? - was the applicant informed of the right of appeal and the time limit? - has the applicant acted with all reasonable speed in the circumstances? - has the applicant advanced any reasons to justify delay, such as illness, absence from home or bereavement, with sufficient proof? - is the delay such that it would be contrary to the interests of justice to permit the appeal to be heard or heard fairly? - 8.
-A decision will be issued to the applicant with copies sent to all other parties (or potential parties). - 9.
-There is no right of appeal to the Tribunal against a decision to reject the application.
-A further application may be made only on the basis of completely new information that was not available or known at the time of the earlier application.
+- the applicant and potential parties may be invited to a hearing to consider the matter further - 7) The President (or Senior Member) will have regard to the following and any other matters that appear relevant to determining the application: - when was the notice actually received? - was the applicant informed of the right of appeal and the time limit? - has the applicant acted with all reasonable speed in the circumstances? - has the applicant advanced any reasons to justify delay, such as illness, absence from home or bereavement, with sufficient proof? - is the delay such that it would be contrary to the interests of justice to permit the appeal to be heard or heard fairly? - 8) A decision will be issued to the applicant with copies sent to all other parties (or potential parties).

-PS2 Non-domestic rating (NDR) appeals
+PS2 Non-Domestic Rating (NDR) appeals